skx/pam_pwnd/README.md

 * Be prompted for your password, only once, as expected.
 * Receive your root-prompt.

-### Installation Paranoia

-If things are horribly broken it might be that you'll be unable to run `sudo` to fix them.

-For the duration of any installation you should ensure you have an open terminal/connection with `root` privileges.
+If things are horribly broken, such that you get segfaults or failures from _this_ module then you will probably be unable to run `sudo` to fix them, so for the duration of any installation you should ensure you have an open terminal/connection with `root` privileges.

-That's just common-sense, I hope!

-## Logging

-Results will be sent to syslog.
-Search for `pam_pwnd`.
+The module will log results to syslog, search for `pam_pwnd` to see them.

 ## Security Notes

-The code makes a single outgoing HTTP-request for each authentication request.
-If this request fails then we default to failing-open, allowing the authentication to proceed.
+The code makes a single outgoing HTTP-request for each authentication
+request:

+* The outgoing request contains the first five characters of your __hashed__ password.
+   * i.e. If you password is "secret" it is hashed to `e5e9fa1ba31ecd1ae84f75caaa474f3a663f05f4`, then an outgoing request is made with the characters `e5e9f`.

-(We assume other modules will actually validate the password, if we allowed a failure to invoke the API we'd deny all sudo-operations in the event your DNS, networking, or similar things were broken.)
+If the API-lookup request fails then we default to failing-open, allowing the authentication to proceed.
+(We assume other modules will actually validate the password, if we allowed a failure to invoke the API we'd deny all PAM-based operations in the event your DNS, networking, or similar things were broken.)

 There are zero memory allocations in this module, which should ensure that we don't leak anything.
 Instead we generate a single temporary file to hold the results of our HTTP-response, and that temporary file is cleaned up after use.

+## Testing Notes

+There is a simple test-driver included in this project which exercises some of the code, it is not designed to be a complete test-case, nor to perform exhaustive testing.

+If you're planning to submit pull-requests that change the code you should ensure the tests pass even with your additions:

+    $ make test

 ## Feedback